Residents resort to self-help as floods grip India's Chennai

 "We are passing rescue requests to government officials and local people," said Krish Ashok, part of a team running Chennairains.org, which lists verified details of those offering shelter, water and clothing.

 The Indian military has struggled to evacuate thousands of residents stranded in and around Chennai.
-Heavy rains in Tamil Nadu state have killed at least 269 people and critically injured 1,000.
+Heavy rains in Tamil Nadu state have killed 269 people and critically injured another 1,000.

 Mobile and internet services, though intermittent, have become the key mode of communication between those offering and seeking aid in the coastal IT outsourcing hub.